DomoTop/DomoTop/Product/README.markdown

 3. Deploy the war from the output directory into the Tomcat Web Application Manager
 4. Copy the hsqldb.jar located in Controller/lib/hsqldb/ folder to ~tomcat6/lib
-5. Restart Apache Tomcat 6 Server
+5. Restart Apache Tomcat 6 Server (sudo /etc/init.d/tomcat6 restart)

 ###Android
 1. You may need to go to Menu->Settings->Applications and check Unknown sources